-The Centre for Exciton science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.
+The ARC Centre of Excellence in Exciton Science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.

-The Centre continues to work with a wide range of science based Outreach groups including:
+The Centre continues to work with a wide range of science-based educational Outreach groups including:

 - Science by Doing

 - National Science Week

 We are currently developing a program to bring our research to primary schools and high schools and to promote participation of young women in STEM subjects.
 Through Outreach ambassadors Dr. Kenneth Silburn, Dr. Rebekah Brown and Ms. Tanya Ha, the Centre promotes sustainable energy in high schools and in public media.